 As with books, the French are quite reluctant to use electronic formats.
-E-readers are indeed much less popular in France than in other developed countries, and this is also the case for comics, since 99% of the inhabitants of France prefer the paper format.
+E-readers are indeed much less popular in France than in other developed countries, and this is also the case for comics since 99% of the inhabitants of France prefer the paper format.
 Despite this preference, 1/4 of children and 1/3 of adults reading comics can use the digital format (equal proportion between tablet and computer).

 3. Comic readers are real readers.

 Very rare are the readers of comics who do not read books.
-Children and parents alike read novels, documentaries or children’s albums as well as Comics.
+Children and parents alike read novels, documentaries, or children’s albums as well as Comics.
 And that is understandable!
 They are not competing but complementary activities, with different uses and pleasures.
 Shorter and therefore more practical to read, comics can seem more accessible, and are one of the best ways to start reading, since the 1st comic is read on average at the age of 7!
-The images allow to contextualize an action, an exchange, a story … which is determining for learning, in addition to being works of art in their own right.
+The images allow us to contextualize an action, an exchange, and a story … which is determining for learning, in addition to being works of art in their own right.

 4. The role of libraries.